Anasnew99/AssignmentAsIndiaInnovation/README.md

 # Assignment For AsIndiaInnovation

 Question 1 : Used C++ Language.
+* Use any c++11 preferably gcc compiler to compile both solutions.

 <b>Approach1</b>
 1. In this approach I used an array to keep track of numbers which are not present in n-1 elements.